pbenettin/TracerExperiment_WATSON/DyeImageData/README_Dye_Images.txt

 ## Processed Data

-Processed data were obtained by using the the code provided in "image_analysis_for_python3_adapted_new_v2.py" and running it in PyCharm.
-A step-by-step explanation is provided in the PDF "Blue dye step by step instructions with screenshots.pdf"

-The individual processed slice data are provided as 2D images named "sliceXX_data.txt", where XX goes from 1L to 4R (see slice scheme in figure TransectsScheme.png).
-The pixel size in each image is 1x1 cm.
+We processed the photos through code provided by the University of Zurich, which rectifies and crops the images and classifies each pixel with values of 1 (presence of dye) or 0 (absence of dye).
+The code only detects dye presence/absence and does not separate different color intensities.
+The pixel size corresponds to 1 mm.
 Rows indicate depth and columns indicate the lateral extent of the slice (rightward distance from the left side of the slice).
-Pixels can either take a value of 1 (presence of dye) or 0 (absence of dye).
+The processed files are named as "sliceXX_data.txt", where XX goes from 1L to 4R (see slice scheme in figure TransectsScheme.png).

 For each slice, we also provide a summary table with the distribution of tracer presence at each depth.
 This was obtained by counting at each depth the number of pixels that contained tracer.